 I worked on one section throughout the day to allow for drying times.

 We have a hall that serves as a catwalk across the main living area and it has 4 sections.
-It’s the last section to go….and it’s done.
+It’s was last section to go….and it’s done.
 Don’t mind the pink octopus on the ceiling.
 It’s one of those sticky toys one of the boys threw up there months ago.